Silmaen/DepManager/README.md

 `depmanager get <query>`

-Get path to cmake config of the 'best' package given the query information.
+Get path to cmake config of the 'best' package given by the query information.

 The command will only search in the local cache.
 This does not intent for human use but more for cmake integration.